teknopaul/adj/readme.md

     diff:   [+025        ] [            ] [            ] [            ]
     master: [01] [--] [----]

-Once the midi and a CDJ is synchronized you can lock the midi sequencer to the beat of the deck, I find diff is usually around `+20` when the midi sequence and the CDJ are in sync.
+Once the midi and a CDJ is synchronized you can lock (diff lock) the midi sequencer to the beat of the deck, I find diff is usually around `+20` when the midi sequence and the CDJ are in sync.
 Typing `shift` + `U`, `I` ,`O` or `P` locks the midi sequence to the relevant player (1 to 4), this means `adj` keeps the diff the same by auto nudging the required number of milliseconds on the last beat of the bar.
 N.B. this sounds real screwy if the BPMs are not more or less the same (use `F1` to `F4` to copy bpm first).

 N.B. there are alternative key bindings or you can map midi devices.